N-Space

-n-Space Inc. was an American video game developer founded in 1994 by Erick S. Dyke, Dan O'Leary, and Sean Purcell.
+n-Space Inc. was an American video game developer founded in 1993 by Erick S. Dyke, Dan O'Leary, and Sean Purcell.
 It developed games on nearly a dozen different platforms, but was mostly focused on Nintendo consoles and handhelds in particular since 2001.
 The game Geist was a second-party project, developed in cooperation with Nintendo.
 In March 2016, it was announced that n-Space had closed down for unknown reasons.

 History

 n-Space founders Erick S. Dyke and Sean Purcell met while working at General Electric Aerospace (now part of Lockheed Martin) to create advanced military simulators.
 In 1991, GE Aerospace began to explore the possibility of using its 3D technology for commercial applications.
 This led to a series of contracts with Sega for the development of the Model 1 and Model 2 arcade boards.
 Dyke, O’Leary, and Purcell spent two months working with Sega in Japan to complete the development of one of the first Model 2 arcade titles, Desert Tank.
 The trio worked with director Hiroshi Kataoka and the head of the Sega AM2 division, Yu Suzuki.
-In 1994, Dyke, O’Leary, and Purcell founded n-Space with funding from Sony Computer Entertainment of America to develop games on the newly launched Sony PlayStation console. n-Space launched their first video game in 1997 for PlayStation, Tiger Shark.
+In 1993, Dyke, O’Leary, and Purcell founded n-Space with funding from Sony Computer Entertainment of America to develop games on the newly launched Sony PlayStation console.

+The first project the company commissioned was RazorWing, which was produced in association with the original product development division of Sony Computer Entertainment America (which was later absorbed into the larger Sony Imagesoft and was renamed to Sony Interactive Studios America), but it was cancelled before release. n-Space launched their first released video game in 1997 for PlayStation, TigerShark, using the engine that was intended for RazorWing.
+The company later received funding for Nintendo, that the company was given a contract to develop games for the GameCube and Wii and saw an increase in developers.

 In 2011, n-Space announced their largest project yet: developing an all-new property from the ground-up, made exclusively for the Nintendo 3DS in cooperation with Square Enix.
 This property is Heroes of Ruin and was launched in June 2012.
 In 2015, n-Space released their first independent title, Sword Coast Legends, with Digital Extremes.
 It is a role-playing game set within the Dungeons & Dragons universe.
-On March 29, 2016, it was announced that n-Space had closed down, 22 years after its founding.
+On March 29, 2016, it was announced that n-Space had closed down, 23 years after its founding.